Chromosome (evolutionary algorithm)

-In genetic algorithms (GA), or more general, evolutionary algorithms (EA), a chromosome (also sometimes called a genotype) is a set of parameters which define a proposed solution of the problem that the evolutionary algorithm is trying to solve.
+A chromosome or genotype in evolutionary algorithms (EA) is a set of parameters which define a proposed solution of the problem that the evolutionary algorithm is trying to solve.
 The set of all solutions, also called individuals according to the biological model, is known as the population.
 The genome of an individual consists of one, more rarely of several, chromosomes and corresponds to the genetic representation of the task to be solved.
 A chromosome is composed of a set of genes, where a gene consists of one or more semantically connected parameters, which are often also called decision variables.
 They determine one or more phenotypic characteristics of the individual or at least have an influence on them.
 In the basic form of genetic algorithms, the chromosome is represented as a binary string, while in later variants and in EAs in general, a wide variety of other data structures are used.